Supervised Multimodal Bitransformers for Classifying Images and Text: Approach

 \subsection{Baselines}

-It is important to establish strong baselines for our methods.
-For example, \cite{Kiela:2018aaai} found that in many cases, text-only systems like FastText \cite{Joulin:2016fasttext} perform surprisingly well.
-Here, we compare against strong unimodal baselines, as well as the highly competitive baseline of concatenating multimodal features as direct features for the classifier.
-In all cases we use a single layer classifier.
-We describe each of the baselines in more detail below.
+We compare against strong unimodal baselines, as well as the highly competitive, more sophisticated multimodal fusion methods.
+In all cases we use a single linear classifier, fine-tuning the entire model end-to-end.
+We describe each of the baselines:

-\begin{itemize} \item \textbf{Bag of words (Bow)} We sum 300-dimensional GloVe embeddings \cite{Pennington:2014glove} (trained on Common Crawl) for all words in the text, ignoring the visual features, and feed it to the classifier. \item \textbf{Text-only BERT (Bert)} We take the first output of the final layer of a pre-trained base-uncased BERT model, and feed it to the classifier. \item \textbf{Image-only (Img)} We take a standard pre-trained ResNet-152 with a single average pooling operation as output, yielding a $2048$-dimensional vector for each image, and classify it in the same way as the other systems. \item \textbf{Concat Bow + Img (ConcatBow)} We concatenate the outputs of the Bow and the Img baselines.
+\paragraph{Bag of words (Bow)} We sum 300-dimensional GloVe embeddings \cite{Pennington:2014glove} (Common Crawl) for all words in the text, ignoring the visual features, and feed it to the classifier. \paragraph{Text-only BERT (Bert)} We take the first output of the final layer of a pre-trained base-uncased BERT model, and feed it to the classifier. \paragraph{Image-only (Img)} We take a standard pre-trained ResNet-152 with average pooling as output, yielding a $2048$-dimensional vector for each image, and classify it in the same way as the other systems. \paragraph{Concat Bow + Img (ConcatBow)} We concatenate the outputs of the Bow and the Img baselines.
 Concatenation is often used as a strong baseline in multimodal methods.
-In this case, the input to the classifier is $2048$+$300$-dimensions. \item \textbf{Concat BERT + Img (ConcatBert)} We concatenate the outputs of the Bert and the Img baselines.
+In this case, the input to the classifier is $2048$+$300$-dimensions. \paragraph{Late Fusion} We average the scores of our best Bert and Img classifiers to get the final prediction. \paragraph{FiLMBert} We combine FiLM \cite{Perez:2018film} with BERT, where the BERT model predicts feature-wise gains and biases for a ConvNet classifier.
+We use fixed ResNet-152 features as input to the ConvNet, similar to \citet{Perez:2018film}. \paragraph{Concat BERT + Img (ConcatBert)} We concatenate the outputs of the Bert and the Img baselines.
 In this case, the input to the classifier is $2048$+$768$-dimensions.
-This is a highly competitive baseline, since it combines the best encoder for each modality such that the classifier has direct access to the encoder outputs. \end{itemize}
+This is a competitive baseline, since it combines the best encoder for each modality such that the classifier has direct access to the encoder outputs.